bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 --------------

 The package install instructions given previously should have installed MariaDB on your machine, if it didn't come with it already.
-Run:

-:command:`mysql_secure_installation`

-and follow its advice.

 If you did install MariaDB manually rather than from a package, make sure the server is started when the machine boots.